Search for Databases by Keyword

 Art Index Retrospective provides peer-reviewed journal articles, yearbooks, and museum bulletins published between 1929 and 1984.
 An in-depth record of contemporary art history.
 Users can research leading English-language sources, plus others published in French, Italian, German, Spanish, and Dutch.
 Search Art Full Text and Art Index Retrospective at the same time.

 ARTstor is a digital library that contains hundreds of thousands of high-resolution images of art, architecture, and archaeological artifacts.
 Each image is accompanied by descriptive information.
-The Auraria Library's subscription to ARTstor also offers ArchiVision (architecture) and Shared Shelf (images created and shared by campus faculty).
-ARTstor includes an OIV (offline image viewer).
-Images may be viewed and analyzed in the OIV, using features such as zooming, panning, saving groups of images online for personal or shared use, or creating presentations to be delivered either online or offline.
-Some functionalities of ArtStor including creating folders and using the OIV are only available on laptop or desktop computer.
+Access to ARTstor also offers our institutional collections including ArchiVision (architecture) and Shared Shelf, aka the Auraria Digital Resources Collection (images created and shared by campus faculty).
+ARTstor includes an OIV (offline image viewer) which allows you to analyze and examine the image using zooming and panning; saving groups of images online for personal or shared us;, or creating presentations to be delivered either online or offline.
+Help with the OIV.

 Bibliography of Native North Americans (BNNA) is a bibliographic database covering all aspects of native North American culture, history, and life.
 Includes citations to books, essays, journal articles, and government documents of the United States and Canada.
 Dates of coverage for included content range from the sixteenth century to the present.

 Full text access to hundreds of Cambridge University Press journals in the social sciences, humanities, sciences, technology, and medicine including archaeology, anthropology, biology, computer science, economics, literature, mathematics, medicine, and more.
 Mobile enabled.